 Part of what you need to be doing will come down to your business structure.
 If you are registered as self-employed, you’ll need to fill in an HMRC tax return declaring your income and expenses each year.
-But if you have a Limited Company you’ll need to submit annual accounts and a corporation tax return once a year, so you’ll need to produce a balance sheet as well as statutory accounts.
+But, if you have a Limited Company you’ll need to submit annual accounts and a corporation tax return once a year.
+In this instance, you’ll need to produce a balance sheet as well as statutory accounts.

-If you are struggling to understand the legal and tax requirements when you’re self-employed, then read my blog series Understanding Self-Employment, where I unravel some of the most confusing aspects of HMRC and taxes.
+If you are struggling to understand the legal and tax requirements when you’re self-employed, then read my blog series Understanding Self-Employment.
+In it, I unravel some of the most confusing aspects of HMRC and taxes.

-If you go for the first option, you’ll need to do your accounting once a year so you’ll probably want to make sure you store your paperwork on an ongoing basis carefully, so you have it ready for when you need it.
-But if you want more regular numbers to understand what is happening inside your business, you’ll need to do your accounting on a regular basis, with an accounting system and work out which areas of your business are important to you, so these are prioritised alongside your legal requirements.
+If you go for the first option, you’ll need to do your accounting once a year.
+If this is the case, you’ll probably want to make sure you store your paperwork on an ongoing basis carefully.
+This is so you have it ready for when you need it.
+But, if you want more regular numbers to understand what is happening inside your business, you’ll need to do your accounting on a regular basis.
+In this case, with an accounting system.
+Work out which areas of your business are important to you, and ensure these are prioritised alongside your legal requirements.

 2. Check You Are Using the Right Accounting System for You

-If you find your accounting system confusing, then you’ll be put off from doing your bookkeeping and, no doubt, end up ignoring your business finances.
+If you find your accounting system confusing, then you’ll be put off from doing your bookkeeping.
+This no doubt, can end up with ignoring your business finances.
 You wouldn’t use a social media scheduling software you don’t understand, you’d find another!
 So why would you take the risk of using something you don’t 100% feel comfortable with when it comes to your money?

 When you’re registered as self-employed you can either use accounting software, like Quickbooks, or a bookkeeping spreadsheet.
-If you have a Limited Company then you’ll need to produce a balance sheet, so I would recommend you use an accounting software rather than a spreadsheet.
+If you have a Limited Company, then you’ll need to produce a balance sheet.
+Therefore, I would recommend you use an accounting software rather than a spreadsheet.